btoll/benjamintoll.com/content/post/ncat.md

 Since Ncat is a pipeline tool that reads from `stdin` and writes to `stdout`, it can be used in any manner of of I/O redirection with which you're accustomed.
 None of the streams are altered unless given the the `-C` flag (adds `CRLF` for `EOL` sequence).

 Ncat either operates in connect mode (client) or listen mode (server).
-Let's take a look at some use cases
+Let's take a look at some use cases.

 ## Connect Mode